footprints? Fussabdrücke?

 Climate change is "only" one part of the general problem of the unsustainability of humanity's lifestyles.

+It cannot be dealt with in isolation.
 Nor can it be reduced on the "energy"question.

 Climate change and its effects are a result of air pollution by greenhouse gases (mainly carbon dioxide, methane, CFCs and water vapour).
 Climate change is under way and not stoppable.
 Carbon dioxide cannot be sequestered by human efforts, nor by nature within human time scales.
 (The Kyoto protocoll will not help since its mechanisms are technically not workable and its goals are far below the level that is required.)